 Infusion services update during COVID-19 pandemic

-We recognize this change impacts patients needing infusion services.
-Our team will make every effort to accommodate the many patients needing care.
+To improve access for patients needing care, some infusion rooms have returned to double occupancy spaces.
+Our team will continue to make every effort to accommodate the many patients needing care.

 COVID-19 vaccine and intravenous infusions